Advice and insights to guide small businesses

 3) Never explain, never complain – A quote my father said to my siblings and me more than a few times.
 He was a principled man who led his life by example.
 He chose his words carefully as if each one represented some significant nugget of information that would help us all in our journeys.
 He never explained and he never complained.

 5) Life changes on a dime – And when it does, it’s rarely for the better.
 Promotions, marriages, babies, new homes…they all happen after months of planning and waiting and are all happy occasions.
 Death, getting fired, getting into an accident, becoming disabled… most of the time these incidents strike without any notice.
-What’s the moral of the story here?Learn to enjoy today…right now…because you never know when the day that you thought sucked turned out to be the last day before your life changed on a dime.
+What’s the moral of this story?Learn to enjoy today because you never know when the day that you thought sucked turned out to be the last day before your life changed on a dime.

-Carpe diem folks!
+Carpe diem my friends!